 “I woke up to find my iPhone constantly rebooting itself.
 But when I tried to put it in recovery mode and restore it, I get a message saying “iPhone could not be restored.
 An Unknown error has occurred.”
+My iPhone is running iOS 11.
 Can anyone help me fix this?”

 An iPhone that is in a constant boot loop is one of the most common problems iPhone users experience.
 The problem can be caused by both software and hardware factors and putting the device in recovery mode is one way to fix it.
 But what do you do when you can’t put the device in recovery mode?
 This article shares a few effective ways to work around this problem.

 5 Solutions for the Restore Error (iOS 11 Supported)

 The following are just some of the troubleshooting steps you can take to try and solve the problem.
 Try them one after the other until you arrive at a solution.

 01 Make Sure Your Device, Apple and iTunes Can Communicate

 If the error you are experiencing is 1671, it may be possible that iTunes is downloading the latest software and all you have to do is wait for the download process to be completed.
 It may also be likely that you are having problems because iTunes is unable to communicate with Apple servers to download the necessary software.
 In this case, you may see a message that says “This device isn’t eligible for the requested build.”
 Generally, all you have to do to fix it is download the latest version of iTunes and then try restoring the device again.